wrufay/fieldly/README.md

-# ever wondered how an object would behave when place in a particular magnetic field?
+# ever wondered how an object would behave when placed in a particular magnetic field?

 **or maybe you just need to solve a homework problem for physics...**